A Guilty Secret: Rescuing and Regulating Others

 • Feeling uneasy when things are calm — as though peace can’t last unless they’re working to maintain it.

 That guilt once served a purpose.
 It kept relationships stable.
 It kept love accessible.
 It helped a sensitive child navigate emotional unpredictability.
 But as an adult, the same instinct can become exhausting — turning care into responsibility, and empathy into unavoidable compassion fatigue.
 Healing from this pattern doesn’t mean becoming detached or less kind.
-It means recognising that your caring is valuable precisely because it no longer depends on guilt.
+A few reflective questions can help shift that inner dialogue:

 • When I feel guilty, what am I afraid will happen if I stop helping?